wadewegner/slack-twitter-bot/README.md

 # slack-twitter-bot

 A simple slack bot that will keep track of tweets and post to a room.
+It also uses the Einstein Sentiment API to determine if it's positive, negative, or neutral.
+It's designed to run in Heroku.

 You'll want to setup the following environment variables for this to work (this is formatted for VS Code "env"):

-    "HOST": "",
-    "PORT": "",
-    "USER": "",
-    "PASSWORD": "",
-    "DATABASE": "",
+    "DATABASE_URL": "",
     "SLACKTOKEN": "",
-    "SLACKNAME": "Twitter integration from Wade",
+    "SLACKNAME": "SFDX Bot",
     "CONSUMERKEY": "",
     "CONSUMERSECRET": "",
     "ACCESSTOKEN": "",
     "ACCESSTOKENSECRET": "",
-    "SEARCHTERMS": "#SalesforceDX OR #SFDX OR SalesforceDX OR SFDX", "LOOPINTERVAL": "2"
+    "SEARCHTERMS": "#SalesforceDX OR #SFDX OR SalesforceDX OR SFDX", "SEARCHRESULTCOUNT": 1,
+    "LOOPINTERVAL": "2",
+    "LOCAL": "",
+    "EINSTEIN_VISION_PRIVATE_KEY": "",
+    "EINSTEIN_VISION_ACCOUNT_ID": ""

 As you can see, I'm using a Heroku worker and a Postgres database.
 Run this script to create it: